-- High Tech makes, for example, nine more telescopes but gives up the opportunity to make three boats; thus, the opportunity cost of making each telescope is one third of a boat $(3 \div 9 = 1/3)$. - Low Tech makes, for example, one more telescope but gives up the opportunity to make two boats; thus, the opportunity cost of making each telescope is two boats (2 ÷ 1 = 2). - In this case, High Tech has the lower opportunity cost: Because it had to give up less to make the extra telescopes, it enjoys a comparative advantage for telescopes.
+- When we assumed that High Tech spent half of its time on boats and half of its time on telescopes, it was able to make three boats (Figure 3.2 "Comparative Advantage in the Techs").
+If it gives up the opportunity to make the three boats, it can use the time gained by not making the boats to make nine more telescopes.
+Because High Tech could make nine more telescopes by giving up the opportunity to make three boats, the opportunity cost of making each telescope is one-third of a boat (3 boats ÷ 9 telescopes = 1/3 of a boat). - When Low Tech spent half of its time on boats and half of its time on telescopes, it was able to make two boats.
+If it gives up the opportunity to make the two boats, it can use the time to make one more telescope.
+Thus, if High Tech wants to make only telescopes, it could make one more telescope by giving up the opportunity to make two boats.
+Thus, the opportunity cost of making each telescope is two boats (2 boats ÷ 1 telescope = 2 boats). - In this case, High Tech has the lower opportunity cost: Because it had to give up less to make the extra telescopes (1/3 of a boat vs. 2 boats), it enjoys a comparative advantage for telescopes.
 And because it's better-more efficient-at making telescopes than at making boats, it should specialize in telescope making.